marcelomoreno26/finland_climate_change/README.md

 ```

 **Data Retrieval (`data_retrieval`)**: This directory contains the scripts to fetch daily weather data from the Finnish Meteorological Institute's API.
 The data covers a 60+ year span, and while initially intended for all daily data, it was later realized that using monthly data would have been more efficient.
 The API is not directly used in the app, as fetching all the required historical data takes too long.
+The `raw_data` folder contains a sample of how the retrieved data originally looked like.

 **Preprocessing (`preprocessing`)**: This folder holds the scripts for processing the raw data.
 It includes steps to aggregate weather data by year, month, region, and hexagonal grid cells.
 The output data is used for visualizations and further analysis in the app.